MASTERPLANNING

 Multifaceted production

-KDA have enjoyed working on projects that feature complex large-scale theatres through to casual tiered seating and intimate presentation platforms.
+KDA has enjoyed working on projects that feature complex large-scale theatres through to casual tiered seating and intimate presentation platforms.
 We aim to design spaces which are flexible and are planned to encourage wide participation, as well as solving the problems of storage and acoustics.
 We understand the benefits of formal and informal, large and small performance spaces and the need for flexibility of these spaces for a myriad of uses.
 Where the project requires, we work collaboratively with specialist consultants in theatre, acoustic and services engineering.

 FOOD & HOSPITALITY